zauberzeug/nicegui/README.md

 - browser-based graphical user interface
 - implicit reload on code change
+- acts as webserver (accessed by the browser) or in native mode (eg. desktop window)
 - standard GUI elements like label, button, checkbox, switch, slider, input, file upload, ...
 - simple grouping with rows, columns, cards and dialogs
 - general-purpose HTML and Markdown elements